Use our search tool to browse our database of frequently asked questions!

 Alternatively you can opt for SLI.
 This is Supplementary Liability Insurance that usually tops up the cover from the state minimum to $1 million or more.

 Please Note These will only 'top up' if there is some primary liability insurance provided with your car hire.
-Very few will offer a reduced figure of cover should they have to act as your primary insurer.
+Very few will offer a reduced figure of cover should they have to act as your primary insurer (and this is at the insurer's discretion).
 Most will offer no cover at all if you do not have primary liability insurance in place

 If you hire the car through a UK or European car hire broker or website these insurances are often included in the price quoted because these sites recognise that those travelling from this continent will need the cover.